 Here's a sample of our volunteer opportunities:VIEW AS

 The goal of the Coastal Research Volunteer Program is to engage volunteers in enhancing and expanding research along the New Hampshire coast as well as the Great Bay and participating in meaningful science and stewardship opportunities.
 The program provides an interface where interested volunteers are matched with researchers to work on a variety of projects in the New Hampshire Seacoast and surrounding watersheds.
-Opportunities for projects include salt marsh monitoring, American eel monitoring, oyster reef restoration, horseshoe crab surveys, and phenology monitoring.
+Opportunities for projects include salt marsh monitoring, American eel monitoring, oyster reef restoration, horseshoe crab surveys, beach profiling, phenology monitoring, and dune restoration.
 A great variety of engagement is available--volunteers can participate in data collection, recording, education, outreach, and hands-on involvement.

 - Need admin access?